PantalaLabs/ParallelComm/README.md

 using another microcontroller.
 The solution was to use the small amount of CPU time available to set digital pins and make the transfer with Non-blocking CPU code to another microcontroller connected to the display.
 The library was born.
-Today it sends one byte, but for example, it can send 2 messages : one containing the first 8 bits of a potentiometer, and the second message, the last two bits of the potentiometer and 5 more more bits of "potentiometer identifier", or "value type identifier" and there is still one bit missing (we already use 8 + 2 + 5) to control the end of the message block (2 messages).
+Today it sends up to 2 bytes and you can send 2 numbers at once: first number with the first 8 bits of a potentiometer, and the second number, 5 bits bits to with "potentiometer identifier".
-You must create your control.
+If you need more , create a byte control.

 As soon as I have the DSP project ready, I will post photos.